vlc-robot/hiveformer/README.md

 ```

 We also provided trained models in [Dropbox](https://www.dropbox.com/s/o4na7namn1ujhng/transformer_unet%2Bgripper_attn_multi32_300k.tar.gz?dl=0) for the multi-task setting (10 tasks).
-You could obtain results as follows:
+You could obtain results as follows which are similar to the results in the paper:

 |        | pick_ and_lift | pick_up _cup | put_knife_on_ chopping_board | put_money _in_safe | push_ button | reach_ target | slide_block _to_target | stack _wine | take_money _out_safe | take_umbrella_out_ of_umbrella_stand |  Avg. |
 |:------:|:--------------:|:------------:|:----------------------------:|:------------------:|:------------:|:-------------:|:----------------------:|:-----------:|:--------------------:|:------------------------------------:|:-----:|